 - A centrality of the European Union, both as geography and as institutional construct, on the topic of polycrisis (22,5% of all publications).
-The European Union is analyzed in terms of institutional design, democracy, integration and disintegration. - A centrality of international relations in the publications (20% of the publications), at least in the earlier publications, but that tends to give more and more space to other disciplines. - The focus on capitalism (6,5% of all publications) in the analysis of the polycrisis.
+The European Union is analyzed in terms of institutional design, democracy, integration and disintegration. - A centrality of international relations in the publications (20% of the publications), at least in the earlier publications, but that tends to give more and more space to other disciplines.

-The development of the use of polycrisis in other geographical areas and in relations with a wide array of topics, such as: tourism, psychology, housing, and technology.
+In the development of the use of polycrisis in other geographical areas and in relations with a wide array of topics, such as: tourism, psychology, housing, technology...